bitrise-io/devcenter/_articles/reviews/device-testing-for-android-draft.md

 If you want to read up on the difference between these test types, take a look at [Firebase's documentation](https://firebase.google.com/docs/test-lab/android/overview).

+Note that if you have several variants of an APK and you want to pick the one that contains tests, you should set that particular APK in the `Gradle Runner` build Step.
+Specify the `Gradle task to run` by setting the task (for example `assemble`), module (for example `app`) and variant (for example, `debug`

+`assembleDebug assembleDebugAndroidTest`

 There is a small difference between configuring your workflow for `robo` and `instrumentation` tests, so let's see them separately!

 ### Running robo tests